 - Preheat oven to 350F.
 Line a baking sheet with foil then place a wire rack on top.

 - In a large bowl, mix together the beef, onion, garlic, ginger, cilantro, salt, soy sauce, breadcrumbs, and egg.
 Roll the mixture into roughly 1 inch meatballs and place on the baking sheet.
 Bake 15-20 minutes or until brown and cooked completely.

 - Shortly before the meatballs are done, add the sweet chili sauce to a medium saucepan and heat until just before boiling.
 Once the meatballs are cooked, roll in the sweet chili sauce until fully coated.
-Keep warm while serving.
+Serve as is or over rice.